JumpyLionnn/RetroMMO-desktop/README.md

 * A basic chat censoring.
 * ping sound effect.
 * jump to the bottom of the chat when scrolling.
-* Search players by name.
+* Search player by name.

 ## Downloading the repository